 Retailers and carriers alike are evaluating technology that can help reduce labour costs and make a dramatic difference in speed of delivery.

 The priority for retailers scouting delivery partners is to find carriers that can keep shipping costs under control.
 Software can help retailers evaluate a wide range of delivery factors – package size, destination, unique handling requirements – to identify the local carriers that can economically move parcels to their ultimate destination.

 On the carrier side, automated parcel sorting is one solution that can enable faster processing speed, better shipping scalability and lower upfront costs.
-Postal organizations in markets of all sizes are adopting flexible solutions that are affordable to implement and that can easily adapt to fast-growing shipping volumes.
+Postal organisations in markets of all sizes are adopting flexible solutions that are affordable to implement and that can easily adapt to fast-growing shipping volumes.

 You May Also Like

 As ecommerce booms and shipping volumes increase, automated parcel sortation helps you save time and money while improving efficiency, accuracy and trackability.Learn More

 Learn how organisations are using automation to sort and manage outgoing parcels due to growth in eCommerce.Learn More

 Two big ways automated parcel solutions enable efficiency for Courier, Express and Parcel (CEP) organisations